-The completion of a master’s degree can move you higher on the nursing career ladder.
-You will learn progressive skills, that will allow you to become one of the four advanced practice registered nurse (APRN) roles such as nurse practitioner (NP) or nurse anesthetist, that will allow you to provide care to patients similar to a doctor.
+The completion of a master's degree can move you higher on the nursing career ladder.
+You will learn progressive skills, that will allow you to become one of the four advanced practice registered nurse (APRN) roles such as nurse practitioner (NP) or nurse anesthetist, which will allow you to provide care to patients similar to a doctor.

 For example, nurse midwives prepare mothers for delivery, can administer low-intervention pain relief during labor, and help provide care for new mothers and infants immediately after childbirth.
 Nurse anesthetists examine patient histories, discussing side effects and risks with patients and develop an appropriate anesthetic plan, and perform spinal, epidural, or nerve blocks.

 With greater responsibility and skill also comes higher monetary benefits and salaries.
 Other roles available with an MSN include:

 RNs having an associate's degree can enroll in an RN-to-BSN program or an RN-to-MSN program.
 Direct entry MSN programs are “graduate entry” or “master's entry” programs.
 These programs are suitable for non-nurses holding a bachelor's degree in other fields.